-The Superintendent will develop and implement a program to address the needs of migrant children in the District in accordance with federal law.
+The Superintendent will develop and implement a program to address the needs of migrant children in the District.

-This program will:
+This program will include a means to:

 - 1. Identify migrant students and assess their educational and related health and social needs. - 2.
 Provide a full range of services to migrant students through appropriate local, State and federal educational programs, including applicable Title I programs, special education, gifted education, vocational education, language programs, counseling programs, and elective classes. - 3.
 Provide migrant children with full and appropriate opportunities to meet the same challenging State academic standards that all children are expected to meet. - 4.
-Provide, to the extent feasible: - Advocacy and outreach programs to migrant children and their families, including helping such children and families gain access to other education, health, nutrition, and social services, - b.
-Professional development programs, including mentoring, for District staff, - c.
-Family literacy programs, and - d.
-The integration of information technology into educational and related programs. - 5.
+Provide advocacy and outreach programs to migrant children and their families and professional development for District staff. - 5.
 Provide programs, activities, and procedures for the engagement of parents/guardians and family members of migrant students in an understandable format and language.